Salome Alexandra: Family

-Salome Alexandra's personal genealogy is not given by Josephus, nor does it appear in any of the books of Maccabees.
-Rabbinical sources designate the rabbi, Simeon ben Shetah, as her brother, making her the daughter of Shetah as well.
-Salome Alexandra's oldest son by Alexander Jannaeus was Hyrcanus II who fought his younger brother Aristobulus II in 73 BCE over the Jewish High Priesthood.
-Hyrcanus II was eventually successful after enlisting the help of the Nabataean king, Aretas III; bribing Roman officials, including Scaurus; and gaining the favour of Pompey the Great, who defeated his brother and took him away to Rome.
+Salome Alexandra's personal genealogy is not given by Josephus, nor does it appear in any of the Books of the Maccabees.
+Rabbinical sources designate the rabbi Simeon ben Shetach as her brother, making her the daughter of Shetah as well.
+Salome Alexandra's oldest son by Alexander Jannaeus was Hyrcanus II who fought his younger brother Aristobulus II in 73 BC over the Jewish High Priesthood.
+After enlisting the help of Nabataean king Aretas III, bribing Roman officials (including Scaurus), and gaining the favour of Pompey, Hyrcanus II was eventually successful in gaining that position.